RRozz/Websocket-Keyboard-Sharebear/README.md

 <li>Someone who wants to control a computer with a large screen on the other side of the room from a small laptop in the corner would find it useful as well.</li>
 </ol>

+# Bugs
+That "resevoir latency" thing described above in Limitations.<br>
+*Most bugs regarding sticky keys have been worked out (except for Right Windows Key, which is intendedly, functionally buggy), but <b>in case</b> it does happen that one or more keys are sticking, closing the server and restarting it once or possibly twice should completelly fix it, from my experiences in the past.
+Being a day-long daily user of this program though, sticky keys bugs are extremely rare (Windows 7) by the time I upload this to GitHub.

 # Testing environment
 Tested on 2 Windows 7 computers, built as 32-bit<br>
+Build Dependencies: WebsocketPP, Boost (1.55.0) (was required for WebsocketPP)<br>
 Server: 1366x768, Client: 1920x1080<br>
 Worked both over ethernet and wifi with the same minimal latency.<br>
 I've used this setup daily since its creation a couple years ago.<br>